Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Assumptions on the model

 In practice, the kernel $\ck_T$ may be difficult to handle.
-It might be convenient to approximate $\ck_T$ by a kernel $\ck_\infty$ for which some assumptions will be easier to check, see \cite[Section 8]{butucea22} in this direction.
-We shall give some properties that an approximating kernel $\ck_\infty$ must verify.
-Then we shall define a quantity measuring the precision of the approximation of $\ck_T$ by $\ck_\infty$ over some compact set $\Theta_T \subseteq \Theta$.
+It might be convenient to approximate $\ck_T$ by a kernel $\ck_\infty$ for which some assumptions will be easier to check.
+We give necessary conditions that an approximating kernel $\ck_\infty$ must verify.
+Then we define a quantity measuring the precision of the approximation of $\ck_T$ by $\ck_\infty$ over some compact set $\Theta_T \subseteq \Theta$.

 Let us first define for a kernel $\cK$ of class $\cc^{3,3}$ the function on $\Theta$: